Financial Leverage, Leverage Metrics (Gearing Ratios)

 The sections below present five leverage metrics that are central in business analysis today.
 The text explains the essential meaning of each metric, shows example calculations, and discusses rules of thumb for interpreting metrics results.

-Find input data for Leverage Metrics in two financial reports:
+Find input data for the five leverage metrics below come from two financial reports:

-The primary input data for Leverage metrics examples in this article come from the example Income Statement and Balance Sheet lower on the page.
+Input data for metrics calculations below appear in Income Statement and Balance Sheet lower on the page.

 Measuring Leverage Step 1